iainctduncan/learn-scheme-for-max/part_1.rst

 Functions
 ---------

-Functions are defined by using the special form **lambda**.
-Evaluating a lambda form will return a function, which we can in turn bind to a variable.
+Functions are defined using the special form **lambda**.
+Evaluating a lambda form will return an anonymous function, which we can in turn bind to a variable.

 The lambda form takes two **clauses**: a parameter list and a body.
 The parameter list specifies the local bindings that will be active in the body of the function, based on the arguments passed in.
-The body gets evaluated when we call the function, with whatever arguments are passed in at call time substituted for the parameters in the body.
+The body gets evaluated when we call the function, with whatever arguments are passed in at call time substituted for the parameters.

 .. code:: scm